 | 14 | Apr 15 | White | Kateryna Lagno |

-Vaishali opens with White in Round 3 against Humpy — the first of the senior-junior India matchups.
+Vaishali faces Anna Muzychuk in Round 3 (White) and Round 10 (Black).
 She faces Tan Zhongyi twice (Rounds 7 and 13); Tan won the 2024 Women’s Candidates.
 Her player profile is on Shatranj Live.

 Divya Deshmukh’s Full Schedule